le717/Blocks/Documentation/Tutorial.md

 * Once the level is open in your editor of choice, find the square we want to edit (top row, eight column).
 Start by removing the `F` that is currently sitting in that location, in addition to a single space (what did we talk about in lesson #1?).
 Now type `BW`, ensuring the `W` is lined up with the
 `F` directly below it on the next row.
 Click Save (`<Ctrl> + <s>` in either program) to save your mod.

+The original line should have looked like this:

+` F  F  F  F  F  F  F  F  F  F  F  F  F`

+but now, it should look like this:

+` F  F  F  F  F  F  F BW  F  F  F  F  F`

 * Open *Island Xtreme Stunts*, load your save, make your way to Jack O' Trade's store (if you aren't already there), and load the *Trouble in Store* minigame.
 If you performed the editing correctly, the game will successfully load your modded level, and you will see a new Blocked Wall where you placed it!